Meet the Committee

 I am married to Steve, a truck driver, and we have two dogs, a loopy black Labrador and a very vocal border terrier, and a rescue cat fondly referred to as Pyscho Sophie.
 We are both keen football supporters (sadly not of the same team!) and motor sport enthusiasts.

-Secretary Karen Worsley
+Website Manager Karen Worsley

 Growing up, horses were a massive part of my life for 30 years.
 During which time Carrington Moss played a huge role as a safe place to ride.
 Riding on the roads was not a desirable option for me, even though the roads were much quieter, it didn’t stop a drunken idiot driving into the back of my horse as I rode along Carrington Lane.
 I was knocked unconscious and my horse made a mess of the car as he propelled himself forward of the car bonnet.
 Luckily my horse only had a few scratches, I came round with the car tyre touching my nose, my face all bloody and grazed of the tarmac.
 If that had happened today with the increased traffic on the roads I dread to think what the outcome would have been.